mail2pradeepc17/ready-tensor-pub-exp/README.md

 python src\chatbot.py

 # Questions that could be asked from PDF file
+1. In 2 words: what was built in last 5 months?
-1. How Can I Add a Memory to My RAG or AI Agent?
+2. How Can I Add a Memory to My RAG or AI Agent?
-2. What is the advantage of using Proper environment and dependency management?
+3. What is the advantage of using Proper environment and dependency management?

 ```